 The term 'Lotic' refers to the running water ecosystems such as streams and rivers.
 Apart from being a crucial ecosystem linking the land and ocean systems, rivers serve as a prominent geological agent in tropical and subtropical regions.
 River ecology deals mainly with the energy transformation, nutrient turnover and storage and processing of organic matter.
 Rivers are basically heterotrophic as a substantial proportion of the biotic energy that drives stream communities is organic matter derived from allochthonous sources.
 Many aquatic plants, invertebrates and fishes have adapted to fill a specific niche.
 Within most rivers, the pattern of flow variation and its ramifications in terms of substrate stability and water quality, is the dominant factor controlling species distributions.
 Lotic ecosystems are longitudinally interdependent and that energy processing depends on the retention and cycling of nutrients by biological communities in upstream areas.
 Biological community of a river ecosystem includes a variety of plants and animals.
 Producers in aquatic systems include diatoms, blue green algae and water moss.
 Nymphs of dragon flies, may flies and stone flies, beetles, snails, fishes, etc. are the common consumers in river ecosystems.
-The riparian and in stream vegetations are the integral components of the river ecosystems.
-The riparian vegetation plays an important role in sustaining the vitality of rivers.
-It is a source of organic matter, which forms an important source of energy in most of the river ecosystems.
+The riparian and in stream vegetations are the integral components of the river source of organic matter, which forms an important source of energy in most of the river ecosystems.